bdurand/support_table_data/README.md

 [![Continuous Integration](https://github.com/bdurand/support_table_data/actions/workflows/continuous_integration.yml/badge.svg)](https://github.com/bdurand/support_table_data/actions/workflows/continuous_integration.yml)
 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)

 This gem provides an mixin for ActiveRecord models for support tables that allow you load data from YAML, JSON, or CSV files.
 It is intended to solve issues with support tables that contain a small set of canonical data that must exist for your application to work.

-These are the types of things that blur the line between data and code.
+These kinds of models blur the line between data and code.
 You'll often end up with constants and application logic based on specific values from the table.
+By using this gem, you can design a more consitent data model and use objects rather than defining constants with magic values.

 ## Usage